Hidden Beach Resort in Aloguinsan, Cebu

 The King of Sinulog is off to Hidden Beach Resort in Aloguinsan, a natural 1-kilometer stretch of fine white sand beach with crystal clear waters facing Negros Island hidden under the edge of a cliff in a remote barangay, located about 59 kilometers southwest of Cebu City.

-Read on as I share to you why this resort is a backpacker’s paradise.
+Read on as I share with you why this resort is a backpacker’s paradise.

 Only a 2-hour bus ride away from Cebu City